NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/browser extension based attacks/sandFOX. secure sandboxed and isolated environment for firefox browser.md

 The high privileges of a browser extension may allow to bypass even the [[SOP (Same-Origin Policy)]]
 - extension developers have been forced to implement their security policies

-In this paper, we propose sandFOX policies, an OS based sandboxing environment that isolates browser from the OS resources to ensure the protection from extension based browser attacks
+In this paper, we propose sandFOX policies, an [[SELinux (Security-Enhanced Linux)]] based sandboxing environment that isolates browser from the OS resources to ensure the protection from extension based browser attacks
 - this solution allows the extensions to achieve the desired functionality in a *restrictive sandboxed environment*

 SandFOX capabilities: